Rashad Evans: Back into title contention

 Evans fought Thiago Silva in the main event of UFC 108 on January 2, 2010.
 Dana White was quoted as saying that if Evans could defeat Thiago Silva at UFC 108, then he would go on to face Quinton "Rampage" Jackson.
 During the Spike TV broadcast of the UFC 108 preliminary card, Evans confirmed that he received his Brazilian Jiu Jitsu black belt under Rolles Gracie that morning.
 Evans would go on to defeat Thiago Silva – another BJJ black belt – by unanimous decision.
 Deviating from his usual standing and striking, Evans displayed his grappling skills with numerous takedowns that frustrated Silva throughout the match, but Evans failed to damage Silva substantially while on the ground.
 In the third round, after severely mocking his opponent's fighting style with various taunts, Silva connected with a right hook to Evans's jaw, rocking him.
 Silva hesitated in finishing Evans off in order to return the taunting, however, and Evans was able to recover leading to a UD win.
 Evans was expected to finally face rival Quinton Jackson at UFC 113, but the bout took place on May 29, 2010, at UFC 114.

 Evans caught Jackson with a right hand early in the first round and throughout the rest of the fight tried to take Jackson down, succeeding three times out of nine.
 In the third round Evans was hurt by Jackson but recovered and ended the final round with another takedown and strikes on the ground.
 The judges scored the bout 30–27, 30–27, 29–28 giving Evans the unanimous decision.
-Afterwards UFC President Dana White then officially confirmed that Evans would square off against Maurício Rua for the UFC Light Heavyweight title, but not until mid-Spring or early-Summer of 2011 as Rua recovered from knee surgery.
+Afterwards UFC President Dana White officially confirmed that Evans would square off against Maurício Rua for the UFC Light Heavyweight title, but not until mid-Spring or early-Summer of 2011 as Rua recovered from knee surgery.
 The fight was then booked for the main event of UFC 128 when the UFC returned to Newark, New Jersey.

 Following Evans's training partner Jon Jones's victory over Ryan Bader at UFC 126, it was announced that Evans injured his knee during training.
 Jones was then told in his post-fight interview that the UFC wanted him to replace Evans in his fight against Mauricio Rua for the UFC Light Heavyweight Championship.
 Jones accepted and the fight was set for UFC 128.
 It was then expected that if Jones won, he would face Evans in his first title defense.